oliviercreurer/compass/README.md

 Compass' audio buffers and its sequencer each have their own sense of time in order to facilitate experimentation.
 Interesting effects and textures can be created by recording into loops long and short, randomizing commands on the fly, modifying the sequence length, etc.

-The buffers are purposefully long to allow traveling to different windows within them during recording and playback.
-Sounds can thus be recorded and returned to in dynamic, unexpected ways as the two recorded/playback heads are independently modulated.
+The two buffers are purposefully long, allowing sounds to travel freely to different regions during recording and playback.
+Unexpected (and hopefully interesting!) things can happen as the two record/playback heads are independently modulated.

 -----